 Addition built onto Administration Office, establishing the Lower Hall.

 The management of Serpent Mounds Park returned to Hiawatha First Nation.

 Opening of expanded L.I.F.E.
-Services Centre building, housing new Cultural Centre and Administration Office.
+Services Centre building, housing new Cultural Centre, Administration Office and Child Care addition.